JamesHovious/w32/README.md

 # Notes
-The original [repository](https://github.com/AllenDang/w32) appears to be abandoned.
+The original [repository](https://github.com/AllenDang/w32) appear[s|ed] to be abandoned.
 This mirror has some of my own additions plus updates from other forks of the original project.
+I've attempted to document where I've pulled code from someone else.

 ## Additional APIs compared to original repo:
 * GetWindowTextW